 The most important way to ensure a child's success and positive school experience is through good communication.
 Without it, we all miss out on enriching opportunities.
-Be sure to do your part by reading all information in the weekly envelopes, stopping by the bulletin board daily, attending monthly PTA meetings, and asking questions.
-The best way to ensure solid communication is to sign up for our mailing list at http://capri.campbellusd.org.
+Be sure to do your part by reading all information sent home through ParentSquare, SeeSaw and reading the weekly electronic newsletter, attending monthly PTA meetings, and asking questions.
+The best way to ensure solid communication is to subscribe to our newsletter list at http://capri.campbellusd.org.
 Capri Elementary School staff and PTA board members are happy to answer any questions you might have.

-Weekly Envelopes
+Weekly Virtual Envelopes